RAD750/tracer/README.md

 Communication Interface for Tracer MT-5
 =======================================

-This is an Arduino and Python library for interfacing with the SainSonic Tracer series solar charge regulators.
+This is an Arduino and Python library for interfacing with the SainSonic and EPSOLAR Tracer series solar charge regulators.

 I have tested both the Arduino and Python software extensively with a Raspberry Pi and an Arduino Nano on my EPSOLAR TRACER 1210RN.